 Are juices healthier than other beverages?

-Fruit and veggie juices (as long as they don’t have added sugar) are—technically—healthy.
+Fruit and veggie juices are healthy, technically.
+That is, as long as they don’t have added sugar.
 By squeezing and drinking the juice, you’re extracting and ingesting critical vitamins, minerals, and phytonutrients.

 But if your juice is packed with added sugars, you might be doing your body more harm than good.
 Read the label and look for the number of grams of sugar.
 Many fruit juices that advertise themselves as healthy have more than 30 grams of sugar per serving!